null

 Know your Alcohols!

-Not just cabernet from malbec, single malt from bourbon (although that's great too!)
-Alcohols are a diverse class of compounds.
-Some are liquid at room temperature, others are solid, some moisturize your skin and condition your hair, some are disinfectants!
+You might know ethanol from malbec and martinis, and isopropl alcohol from the first-aid kit.
+But did you know that some alcohols are moisturizing for the skin and hair?
+Alcohols are diverse and have a wide range of functions.
+Some are liquid at room temperature, others are solid, some condition your skin and hair, and some are disinfectants!
 Here are some good reasons to learn about alcohols:

 1. To know if an ingredient is a moisturizer or will be drying

-2. To know if a product contains "hidden" conflict ingredient
+2. To know if a product contains a "hidden" conflict ingredient

 3. To demystify product labels